Indy Arms Company has compiled the following rules to provide a safe and enjoyable shooting experience for everyone.

 - Shotguns are not permitted on the range unless being used for specific training classes.

-- AR/AK pistols are not permitted on the range due to safety concerns.
+- AR/AK pistols without a stabilizing brace attached are not permitted on the range due to safety concerns.

 - Rifles must have sights/optics to use on the firing range.

 - Any person who is or is suspected to be under the influence of alcohol and/or drugs will not be permitted to use the firing range and will be asked to leave the premises.